strmrider/Cryptocurrency/README.md

 * Digital wallets.

 ## Model
-The currency's system model is simmilar to other known currencies such as Bitcoin or Ethereum.
+The currency's system model is similar to other known currencies such as Bitcoin or Ethereum.
 The blockchian is composed of blocks, referenced by their hash value.
 Each block contains a block header and block data.

 The block's data is a list of transactions.
-Each transaction composed by 1) transaction's general and authentication data 2) inputs- list of unspent outputs signed by their owner's private key 3) outputs- list of recipients addresses and amount of currency to be spent.
+Each transaction is composed of (1) transaction's general and authentication data (2) inputs- list of unspent outputs signed by their owner's private key (3) outputs- list of recipients addresses and amount of currency to be spent.
 The transaction and its data is digitly signed.

-Nodes are used to maintaine a blockhchain copy, track and serve it's data to users and verify new blocks.
-Miners are used to mine new block (using the proof work method) contiaing new verified transactions.
+Nodes are used to maintain a blockhchain copy, track and serve it's data to users and verify new blocks.
+Miners are used to mine new blocks (using the proof work method) containing new verified transactions.

 ## How it works
 ### Blockchain